11 Things Your Itchy Skin Can Reveal About Your Health

 The possible causes of chronic itch go way beyond dry skin.

-An intense itch all over the body often occurs in people with late stage kidney disease or who suffer from chronic renal failure.
+Intense itchy skin all over the body often occurs in people with late-stage kidney disease or those who suffer from chronic renal failure.
 In fact, one study showed that 42 percent of dialysis patients suffered from moderate to extreme renal itch.
 “Some people describe it as a nuisance,” says Anthony M. Rossi, MD, assistant attending at Memorial Sloan Kettering Cancer Center and New York Presbyterian Hospital. “[The itch] is so intense that people wake up in the middle of the night scratching.”
 Science has yet to uncover why kidney disease causes itchiness, but doctors suspect it has to do with the build up of toxins in your body when your kidneys are unable to remove the waste from your bloodstream.
 Aside from treating the disease, a doctor may prescribe medications like gabapentin, an anti-seizure medicine that’s been FDA-approved for off-label use to quell renal itch.
-Here are 9 more little body changes that could signal much bigger health problems.

-Itching all over could also be a silent sign of liver disease.
+Itchy skin all over could also be a silent sign of liver disease.
 Where incessant itchiness shows up late-stage in kidney disease, it can be an early symptom of liver disease.
-“If your liver is not functioning properly to detoxify the body, byproducts like bile acids back up,” says Dr. Kathleen Cook Suozzi, MD, assistant professor in the Department of Dermatology at Yale School of Medicine.
+“If your liver is not functioning properly to detoxify the body, byproducts like bile acids back up,” says Dr. Kathleen Cook Suozzi, MD, assistant professor in the department of dermatology at Yale School of Medicine.
 “The primary goal is to treat the underlying liver disease and prescribe medications that can eliminate the bile acids.”
 Doctors will typically prescribe medications that can inhibit your body’s uptake of bile acids or help reduce the amount of bile acid returning to the liver.

 If after lightly scratching your skin, your fingernails leave thin, raised red welts on your skin that take 15 to 30 minutes to disappear, you may suspect dermatographia.
 Although the cause of this condition is unclear, the Mayo Clinic says it could be triggered by stress, infections, allergens, or medications like penicillin.
 “It’s an extreme skin condition, where your skin is sensitive to touch and releases too much histamine,” says Dr. Rokhsar.
 Areas of touch and clothing are the most susceptible to dermatographic flare-ups.
 It’s easy to diagnose but often goes undiagnosed because it’s not severe or bothersome enough for people to make an appointment with their dermatologist.
 If the itch becomes severe, your doctor can prescribe an antihistamine to relieve the inflammation.
 If this becomes a regular occurrence, ask your doctor if you might have histamine intolerance or even mast cell activation syndrome—both are conditions where the body fails to process histamine properly.
-And should your itch not be due to one of these conditions, check out the 7 bug bites you should never ignore.
+Here are 8 trusted home remedies for itchy skin.